-Construction of the Douglas/Gates Elementary School continued during 2022, and the building opened for students in late August for the new school year.
+Construction of the Douglas & Gates elementary school continued during 2023, and the building opened for students in late August of 2022.
 The District incurred no additional project debt during the year.
-Proceeds from the March, 2020 bond issue were used to further fund ongoing construction costs, which have been capitalized and thereby increase the District's investment in fixed assets.
+Proceeds from the 2020 bond issue were used to further fund ongoing construction costs, which have been capitalized and thereby increase the District's investment in fixed assets.

 Both of the government-wide financial statements distinguish functions that are principally supported by member town assessments and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The District had no transactions that it accounted for as business type activities.
+The District does not have any activities that qualify to be reported as business-type activities.